AdobeDocs/experience-platform.en/help/ingestion/batch-ingestion/api-overview.md

 This guide requires a working understanding of the following components of Adobe Experience Platform:

 - [Batch ingestion](./overview.md): Allows you to ingest data into Adobe Experience Platform as batch files.
-- [!DNL Experience Data Model (XDM) System](../../xdm/home.md): The standardized framework by which [!DNL Experience Platform] organizes customer experience data.
+- [[!DNL Experience Data Model] (XDM) System](../../xdm/home.md): The standardized framework by which [!DNL Experience Platform] organizes customer experience data.
-- [!DNL Sandboxes](../../sandboxes/home.md): [!DNL Experience Platform] provides virtual sandboxes which partition a single [!DNL Platform] instance into separate virtual environments to help develop and evolve digital experience applications.
+- [[!DNL Sandboxes]](../../sandboxes/home.md): [!DNL Experience Platform] provides virtual sandboxes which partition a single [!DNL Platform] instance into separate virtual environments to help develop and evolve digital experience applications.

 ### Reading sample API calls